chrislarcombe/holoweb/README.md

-# holoweb
+# Holoweb
-All Holoweb code and documentation moved to github.com/holoweb
+All Holoweb code and documentation moved to https://github.com/holoweb